 History & Mission

 Just Buffalo Literary Center’s mission is to create and strengthen communities through the literary arts.
-Since 1975, we have striven to make Western New York a community that fully supports and values the love of reading, the art of writing, and the power of the literary arts to transform individual lives and communities.
+Our vision is to make Western New York a community that fully supports and values the love of reading, the art of writing, and the power of the literary arts to transform individual lives and communities.

 You could say that Just Buffalo began with a poem:

 Love Comes Quietly

 by Robert Creeley